- Safety: Mark the scene and take personal protective measures.

 - Calm: Keep the conscious patient calm by talking to them.

 In an accident or sudden illness, the minutes passing after calling 112 or Nova Ambulans are critical.
 Simple and correct steps in these "golden minutes" increase the chance of survival [1][3].
-The WHO reports that "an estimated 19.8 million people died from CVDs in 2022, representing approximately 32% of all global deaths" [6] — most of those acute events are time-sensitive.
+The World Health Organization (WHO) reports that "an estimated 19.8 million people died from CVDs in 2022, representing approximately 32% of all global deaths" [6] — most of those acute events are time-sensitive.
 Here is what you need to do before the ambulance:

 First Steps While Waiting for Ambulance